 This is the trek less traveled.
 You will not encounter a lot of tourists on this trek like in the more popular areas of the Everest region, but you will not be disappointed.
 For those who like peace and quiet while exploring the local culture, this is the ideal trek in the shadow of Mt.
 Everest.

-fx valutahandel DAY 1 – Arrival in Kathmandu: You arrive at Tribhuvan International Airport where a representative of go to link Swiss Nepal Family Trekking & Expedition will greet you and take you to your Three Star Hotel by private car.
+DAY 1 – Arrival in Kathmandu: You arrive at Tribhuvan International Airport where a representative of Swiss Nepal Family Trekking & Expedition will greet you and take you to your Deluxe Hotel by private car.
 You will enjoy a welcome drink as well as an evening orientation about your trip as well as equipment check.
 Spend the night in the hotel.